 Hotel Snapshot

-At 1,200 meters in the fir-lined mountains of Arcadia in the Peloponnese, Manna, a member of Small Luxury Hotels of the World, is Greece’s refined take on an alpine retreat.
-After a twisting mountain drive past stone villages and pine-covered hills, rounding the last corner left me awestruck.
-The hotel’s stone façade beckoned – commanding, welcoming, and hinting at its storied history.
-Built in the 1920s as a tuberculosis sanatorium, Manna’s been lovingly restored by owner Stratis Bayatas, who grew up in the area and dreamed of giving new life to the abandoned landmark.
-His vision was to honor the building’s legacy while creating a retreat for modern travelers.
-Inside, monastic stone walls meet velvet armchairs, rich woods, sculptural lines, and curated artworks.
-From the outside in, the space balances history and modern comfort, making it luxurious yet unpretentious, and I felt my pace slow immediately.
+At 1,200 meters in the fir-lined mountains of Arcadia in the Peloponnese, Manna, a member of Design Hotels and Marriott Bonvoy, is Greece’s refined take on an alpine retreat.
+After a twisting mountain drive through stone villages and pine-covered hills, rounding the last corner left me awestruck.
+The hotel’s stone façade beckoned—commanding and hinting at its storied history.
+Built in the 1920s as a tuberculosis sanatorium, Manna’s been lovingly restored by owner Stratis Bayatas, who spent his summer holidays as a child in the area and dreamed of giving new life to this childhood-remembered abandoned landmark.
+Wanting to honor the building’s legacy while creating a retreat for modern travelers, this has certainly been achieved: monastic stone walls meet velvet armchairs, rich woods, and sculptural lines.
+I loved how the space balances history and modern comfort, making it luxurious yet unpretentious, and I felt my pace slow immediately.

 Design & Character

 The restoration, led by K-Studio and Monogon Office of Architecture in Athens, gives Manna a quiet, confident charm.
 Moss-green velvet armchairs, oak furniture, and wool throws echo the forest beyond.
-Art such as a clay bust of Pan on the bar’s mantlepiece by Diane Alexandre enriches the interiors, while lighting by Eleftheria Deko adds sculptural flair as halos and shadows cleverly animate the stone walls.
-I especially loved the glass walkway linking two wings.
-Standing there at dawn, I watched mist curl through the firs and birds flit between branches – a clever design that pulled nature inside, leaving me suspended in the forest while sheltered by architecture.
+Curated art, such as a clay bust of Pan on the bar’s mantlepiece by Diane Alexandre, enriches the interiors, while lighting by Eleftheria Deko adds flair as halos and shadows cleverly animate the stone walls.
+I especially loved the glass walkway linking the two wings.
+Standing there at dawn, I watched mist curl through the firs and birds flit between branches—a clever design that pulled nature inside, leaving me suspended in the forest while sheltered by architecture.

 The Rooms